 Laurie brings to her practice six years of experience as an environmental engineering consultant, during which she was involved in all phases of contaminated site remediation, conducted environmental assessments, and prepared permit applications.

 She works with potentially responsible parties (PRPs) in all aspects related to contaminated sites.
-This includes working closely with consultants and experts, and negotiating with regulatory agencies.
+This includes working closely with consultants and experts and negotiating with regulatory agencies.
 She handles environmental cost recovery and contribution litigation among corporations and with the US and state governments.
 In her litigation and cost recovery work, Laurie represents both individual companies and PRP groups.
+Laurie also leads two multi-industry groups that focus on federal and state policy and regulations to encourage faster, more economical, and sufficiently protective cleanup of contaminated sites.

 She regularly conducts permitting and regulatory casework, determining applicability and compliance.
 She represents major corporations in defense of enforcement actions at both the federal and state levels.